For Agents

 }

-The response is automatically filtered to only show secrets you have read or list access to.
+The response is filtered to only show secrets you can use via any capability (read, list, proxy, or lease).
 Use an empty prefix to discover everything available to you.

 Get a secret’s value#